parmarkrish/vision-models/README.md

 # Vision Models

-This repository contains various implementations of popular vision models from stratch in PyTorch, along with train/test code.
+This repository contains various implementations of popular vision models from stratch in PyTorch.